danieltomasz/spectral/README.md

-# Lambic is a package for working with the specparam package
+# poirot is a package for working with the specparam package

-Lambic is also a belgian sour beer.
+poirot is also a belgian sour beer.

 ### For installing the python library that will work with reticulate